alkanes chemical properties

 Explaining electrolysis

-Electrolysis basically turns ions back into atoms.
-This means forcing electrons back onto metal ions and turning them back into metal atoms; reducing them.
-At the same time electrons are pulled off the non-metal ions; oxidising them and turning them back into non-metal atoms.
-The apparatus used above can be drawn out in a simple way to show what is happening in the cell (see image below).
 The electrodes in the cell are made of graphite; an inexpensive but good electrical conductor.
 Graphite also plays no part in any of the reactions which take place during electrolysis; that is it is inert and so it will not interfere with the electrolysis experiment.
-The graphite electrode connected to the negative terminal of the battery is called the cathode and the electrode connected to the positive terminal of the battery is called the anode.
+The graphite electrode connected to the negative terminal of the cell is called the cathode and the electrode connected to the positive terminal of the cell is called the anode.
 They are dipped in the electrolyte (a solution which conducts electricity); in this case the molten sodium bromide.

 Na+(l) + e Na(l)

-Sodium ions gain an electron and are reduced; they turn back into sodium atoms.
-The cathode will be coated in a thin layer of sodium metal.
-However most of the sodium is likely to be seen as a liquid metal in the electrolyte, since its melting point will be well above the melting point of the sodium.
-At the positive anode the negatively charged bromide ions will have electrons stripped from them.
+At the positive anode the negatively charged bromide ions will have electrons stripped from them, these electrons will move onto the graphite anode and head back to the cell or battery to complete the circuit.
 The bromide ions are oxidised to form bromine atoms.
-However bromine gas is a diatomic substance (see section on the halogens) and two of the bromine atoms will join to form a bromine molecule.
+However bromine gas is a diatomic substance (see section on the halogens) and two of the newly formed bromine atoms will join to form a bromine molecule.
 We can show what happens at the anode in an ion-electron half-equation.

 Br-(l) Br(g) + e